 If you are in any way into content creation, chances are that you’ve had plenty of opportunities at staring at a perfectly unfriendly blank screen, agonizing what to write about.
 Or maybe you’ve faced the dreaded question from your team- have you written something yet?

-Increasingly, regular content creation is an essential part of every business and it soon becomes apparent that without a clear strategy and methodology, we’re just re-living the same nail biting desperation of what to write.
+Increasingly, regular content creation is an essential part of every business and it soon becomes apparent that without a clear strategy and methodology, we’re just re-living the same nail-biting desperation of what to write about.
 For businesses especially, the writing has to be relevant to their audience, for sure.

 How do you come up with topics to ensure that you create better content for your customers?